Opt Out Today

 SEIU Michigan

-SEIU Michigan collected $276,975 in dues from its local unions in 2020.
-It received an additional $1.4 million from other SEIU-affiliated organizations.
+According to reports it files with the U.S. Dept. of Labor, SEIU Michigan collected $183,293 in dues from its local unions in 2022.
+It also received an additional $1.4 million from the national SEIU affiliate.

-• $1.3 million was spent by SEIU Michigan on political activity and lobbying.
+• $1.2 million was spent by SEIU Michigan on political activity and lobbying.
+This includes $100,000 donated to the Michigan Democratic Party.

-A portion of the dues paid by SEIU 517M members also goes to support the SEIU international headquarters.
+A portion of the dues paid by members also goes to support the SEIU international headquarters.